rei/code-style-guides/docs/general.md

-# REI Code Style Guides // JavaScript
+# REI Code Style Guides // General

-> Code style guide for JavaScript at REI
+> Code style guidelines that apply to all programming languages at REI

 ## filenames